 What to do: Heart Attack

-Even if you're not sure it's a heart attack, don't wait more than five minutes to call 9-1-1 or your emergency response number.
+Even if you're not sure it's a heart attack, call 9-1-1 or your emergency response number.
 Every minute matters!
 It’s best to call EMS to get to the emergency room right away.
 Emergency medical services staff can begin treatment when they arrive — up to an hour sooner than if someone gets to the hospital by car.
 EMS staff are also trained to revive someone whose heart has stopped.
 Patients with chest pain who arrive by ambulance usually receive faster treatment at the hospital, too.

 What to do: Sudden Cardiac Arrest